nolanking90/texlab/crates/formatter/README.md

 For the latter, any of the following could be necessary.
 - A `SyntaxKind` variant may need to be added to the `TexElement` constructor
-- A new `TexElement` variant with it's own formatting rules may need to be implemented.
+- A new `TexElement` variant with its own formatting rules may need to be implemented.
 Unless the variant corresponds to a single `SyntaxKind` variant it may be difficult to determine when an instance of the new `TexElement` variant should be constructed.